Hemant7771/Mern-App/README.md

-# MERN First App 🚀
+# MERN Product App 🚀

 This is a basic MERN stack application developed as part of my internship first task.
-The project demonstrates the integration of a React frontend with a Node.js + Express backend API connected to MongoDB.
+The project demonstrates the integration of a React frontend with a Node.js + Express backend API connected to MongoDB, implementing a basic CRUD API for products.

 ## 📌 Project Overview

-The application fetches student data from a backend API and displays it on the frontend using React.
+The application fetches product data from a backend API and displays it on the frontend using React.
-It helps in understanding the complete flow of a MERN stack application.
+This project helps in understanding the complete flow of a MERN stack application from frontend to database.

-- Used reusable Card component and props to display data
+- Used reusable Card component and props to display product data
-- Implemented basic CRUD API (GET, POST)
+- Implemented basic CRUD API for products (GET, POST)
+- Demonstrates frontend–backend integration using Axios

 ## 🛠 Tech Stack

-**Frontend**
+### **Frontend**
 - React.js
 - Axios
 - CSS

-**Backend**
+### **Backend**
 - Node.js
 - Express.js
 - MongoDB